Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs. Such plates are often found by mudlarks on the Thames foreshore.

 Late Bronze Age copper alloy sword before conservation treatment, covered in ‘Thames race’.

-Set against objects that were similarly found on the foreshore, visitors will be able to see this fossilised fragment of 21st-century life for the first time in Secrets of the Thames.
+Set against objects that were similarly found on the foreshore, this fossilised fragment of 21st-century life was exhibited for the first time in Secrets of the Thames.

-Together, these artworks – along with works by other contemporary artists like Amy-Leigh Bird, Billie Bond, Charlie Dixon, Luke Jerram and Mark Sowden – help us to understand the true essence of mudlarking: not just searching for objects, but also making sense of history.
-Explore how the lives of Londoners are preserved in the muddy embrace of the Thames foreshore.
+Together, these artworks – along with works by other contemporary artists like Amy-Leigh Bird, Billie Bond, Charlie Dixon, Luke Jerram and Mark Sowden – help us to understand the true essence of mudlarking.
+It's not just about searching for objects, but also making sense of history.
+It's an exploration of how the lives of Londoners are preserved in the muddy embrace of the Thames foreshore.

 Thomas Ardill is Curator of Paintings, Prints and Drawings at London Museum.